BreadTube: Format

-Notable channels
+Channels

-BreadTube content is in English and most BreadTubers come from the United States or the United Kingdom.
+The vast majority of BreadTube content is in English, and most BreadTubers are American or British.
 The term is informal and often disputed, as there are no agreed-upon criteria for inclusion.
-According to The New Republic, in 2019, the five people most commonly mentioned as examples are ContraPoints, Lindsay Ellis, Hbomberguy, Philosophy Tube, and Shaun, while Kat Blaque and Anita Sarkeesian are cited as significant influences.
-Ian Danskin (aka Innuendo Studios), Hasan Piker, Vaush, and Destiny have also been described as part of BreadTube.
-Several of these people have rejected the label.
+According to The New Republic, in 2019, the five people most commonly mentioned as examples were Natalie Wynn (ContraPoints), Lindsay Ellis, Harry Brewis (Hbomberguy), Abigail Thorn (Philosophy Tube), and Shaun, while Kat Blaque and Anita Sarkeesian are cited as significant influences; Ian Danskin (aka Innuendo Studios), Hasan Piker, Vaush, and Destiny have also been described as part of BreadTube.
+However, several of these people, including Ellis, Shaun, and Wynn have rejected the label.

 Reception

 According to The Conversation, as of 2021, BreadTube content creators "receive tens of millions of views a month and have been increasingly referenced in media and academia as a case study in deradicalisation."
 According to The Independent, BreadTube "commentators have been trying, quite successfully, to intervene in the right-wing recruitment narrative – lifting viewers out of the rabbit-hole, or, at least, shifting them over to a new one."

-Black BreadTube content creator Kat Blaque has criticized the lack of black content creators within BreadTube and argues that Black content creators are marginalized within BreadTube.
+Black BreadTube content creator Kat Blaque has criticized the lack of black content creators within BreadTube and argues that black content creators are marginalized within BreadTube.
 BreadTube content creator Kyle Kulinski argued that infighting within BreadTube has left the community "politically impotent and ineffectual."

-Beatrice Steele of The Oxford Student criticized BreadTube for being "too marginal to make a real-world difference, despite its rich personalities and popular video essays." due to not "hav[ing] the intergenerational reach of channels like Fox News, or the Daily Wire's ability to rack up clicks on Facebook."
-Steele also argued that BreadTube "lacks the incendiary potential of cynicism."